 Climate-related metrics include but are not limited to:

 We use these and other metrics in several key ways to monitor our progress, including:

-As the external focus on environmental, social and governance ("ESG") matters and the energy transition continues to increase, particularly in the lead-up to the Conference of the Parties (COP 26) in November 2021, we are progressing the development of our comprehensive, long-term ESG strategy, based on the leadership position we have established in sustainability in the mid-cap energy space for more than a decade.
-This progress is reflected in our announcement of two new emissions-related targets.
+In April 2021, following our climate research scenario analysis and extensive internal assessment, we announced two new emission-related targets.
 The first is our commitment to net zero emissions in our own operations, including Scope 1 and Scope 2 emissions, by 2050.
-This aligns with the objectives of many of our key stakeholders, including our governments and regulators, investors and communities.
 We are transparent that this is an aspirational goal, and that we will build the plan to achieve this target over time.
 There are significant inherent uncertainties in how the energy transition will accelerate over the next three decades.
 Our intention is to manage these by focusing on responsible production of essential oil and natural gas for as long as these forms of energy are needed, while developing opportunities in other areas that are an economic and synergistic fit for our business.

-Details of our progress against previous targets are provided in our Environment section.
+Details of our continued progress against previous targets specific to the Canada Business Unit, are provided here.

 We believe there is a direct link between sustainability performance and overall business performance, including shareholder return.
 Moreover, we expect sustainability performance to be a very significant factor in the long-term viability of our economic model.
 We therefore include sustainability- and climate-related measures to incentivize all members of our staff to focus on sustainability performance.